joehomeexerciseeBay/homeexercise/README.md

  **NOTE**: Tested application in windows and mac but not in linux machine.

- This will download the dependencies from maven central.
+ build command downloads the dependencies from maven central.
 Make sure firewall is not blocking access to internet.

 * After the project is built, use below gradle command to run the springboot application at port 8080: